-Patient-oriented research engages patients (or those with lived health experience including caregivers) as partners in the research process and focuses on patient-identified priorities towards improving patient outcomes.
+Patient and family involvement in health researchPatient-oriented research engages patients (or those with lived health experience including caregivers) as partners in the research process and focuses on patient-identified priorities towards improving patient outcomes.
 It is conducted by multidisciplinary teams, made up of clinicians, patients and their families and/or caregivers, policy makers and researchers and aims to apply the knowledge generated to improve health care systems and practices.

 SCPOR supports research that follows this model.
 Patients and families will still be research participants; however, additional roles and opportunities for patients and families will be created on research teams.

-Patients and family members can serve a variety of roles on the research team, based on their abilities and interests and the research team needs.
+What is the role of the patient on a research team?Patients and family members can serve a variety of roles on the research team, based on their abilities and interests and the research team needs.
 Some examples include choosing research priorities, advising on different research approaches, and helping with data interpretation and analysis.
 Patients can help researchers write surveys that are more understandable or relevant for the research participants or help with focus groups and interviews; their input is often invaluable in interpreting data.
 In addition, SCPOR has a number of advisory committees which include patient and family advisors.
 See this diagram for some of the many ways patients and family members can get involved.

-“Patient” is an overarching term which includes individuals with personal experience of a health issue as well as informal caregivers, including family and friends.
+What does the term "patient" mean in the context of patient-oriented research?“Patient” is an overarching term which includes individuals with personal experience of a health issue as well as informal caregivers, including family and friends.
 It may also include community/public representatives, individuals from patient organisations, and others who have experience with illness.